Adolf Pilar von Pilchau: Early life

-Adolf Konstantin Pilar von Pilchau was born on 23 May 1851.
+Adolf Konstantin Pilar von Pilchau was born on 23 May (11 May O.S.)
+1851.
 He came from the German-Baltic noble family Pilar von Pilchau, who were in the service of the Swedish and Russian crowns.
-His parents were Fredrik Adolf Woldemar Baron Pilar of Pilchau, Lord of Audern (1814–1870) and Berta Johann Caroline von Ungern-Sternberg from the House of Grossenhof (1826–1903).
+His parents were Fredrik Adolf Woldemar Baron Pilar von Pilchau, Lord of Audern (1814–1870), and Berta Johann Caroline von Ungern-Sternberg from the House of Grossenhof (1826–1903).

-Pilar von Pilchau became the owner of the Audern manor, his birthplace after his father's death in 1870.
-In 1881 he rented Sauck manor.
+Pilar von Pilchau became the owner of the Audern manor, his birthplace, after his father's death in 1870.
+In 1881, he rented Sauck manor.
 Both are situated in modern Pärnu County, Estonia.

 Political career

 He started his political and administrative career in 1876 as a judge in the first district of Pernau (Pärnu) and proceeded from there to the position of Pernau city councillor in 1879.
-Three years later he began working for the Livonian Noble Corporation, the local government.
-He filled in the position of the treasurer.
-In 1899 he was elected the land councillor of Livonia which was a high position in the local government of Baltic Germans.
+Three years later, he began working for the Livonian Noble Corporation, the local government.
+He filled the position of the treasurer.
+In 1899, he was elected the land councillor of Livonia, which was a high position in the local government of Baltic Germans.

-From 1908 to 1918 von Pilchau served as the land marshal of Livonia, the leader of the noble corporation.
-From 1912 to 1917 he was also a member of the State Council of Imperial Russia as a representative of Livonia.
+From 1908 to 1918, von Pilchau served as the land marshal of Livonia, the leader of the noble corporation.
+From 1912 to 1917, he was also a member of the State Council of Imperial Russia as a representative of Livonia.

-He was one of the persons behind the creation of the short-lived United Baltic Duchy and the only Chairman of its Regency Council from 5 to 28 November 1918.
+He was one of the persons behind the creation of the short-lived United Baltic Duchy and the only President of its Regency Council from 5 to 28 November 1918.

 On 3 January 1919, Pilar von Pilchau went into exile and lived for several years in Weimar Germany.
-He returned to an independent Estonia in 1923 with his wife and settled in Pärnu where he died on 17 June 1925.
+He returned to an independent Estonia in 1923 with his wife and settled in Pärnu, where he died on 17 June 1925.